ChibiOS/ChibiOS/demos/ARMCM4-STM32F407-DISCOVERY-MEMS/readme.txt

 ** The Demo **

 The demo shows how to use PWM and SPI drivers using synchronous APIs.
-The PWM driver the four board lets with the data read from the LIS320DL accelerometer.
+The PWM driver the four board LEDs with the data read from the LIS320DL accelerometer.
 The data is also transmitted on the SPI2 port.
-By pressing the button located on the board the test procedure is activated with output on the serial port SD2 (USART2).
+A simple command shell is activated on virtual serial port SD2 via USB-CDC driver (use micro-USB plug on STM32F4-Discovery board).

 ** Build Procedure **